-This class has recently shifted from 3 to 4 units.
+This class has shifted from 3 to 4 units.
 In some ways, this brings the workload in line with the unit count.
-However, this semester will conclude with a mock job interview and portfolio presentation to a local tech writing professional or hiring agent.
-You will be expected to spend the semester preparing for this interview.
+In addition, I am introducing an Augmented Reality project and lessons of the markup language DITA to expand course coverage.